How to: Create a New Windows Forms Application Project

 In the Name text box, specify a name for the project.

-In the Location text box, specify a folder to save the project.
+In the Location text box, choose a folder to save the project.

 The Windows Forms Designer opens and displays Form1 of the project.